-The $I^2S$ interface is assigned to programmable pins (PFx).
-Refer to Section 3.3.4, PF[31:3] Configuration (CFG\STRAP[2:1]) for additional information.
+The I^2S interface is assigned to programmable pins (PFx) and therefore the device must be programmed into specific configurations to enable the interface.
+Refer to Section 3.3.4, PF[31:2] Configuration (CFG_STRAP[2:1]) for additional information.

-Note: For IS timing information, refer to Section 9.6.9, I2S Timing.
-For detailed information on utilizing the IS interface, including support for other codecs, refer to the application note "USB720x/USB725x IS Operation", which can be found on the Microchip USB7206C product page at www.microchip.com/USB7206C.
+For I2S timing information, refer to Section 9.6.9, I2S Timing.
+For detailed information on utilizing the I2S interface, including support for other codecs, refer to the application note "USB720x/USB725x I2S Operation", which can be found on the Microchip USB7252C product page at www.microchip.com/USB7252C.